 St. Peter’s WWII War Graves Tours - Remember those who died during or as a result of the 1939-1945 World War.
 There are 14 servicemen buried at St. Peter’s Church, with the tour also including the graves of 5 local firemen who were killed by enemy action whilst on duty.

 Ramgate Blitz Walks - Visit the places and hear the stories from the frontline of Britain’s heaviest bombed seaside town.
-Walks run first Sunday of the month at 10am plus Fridays in July and August at 7pm
+Walks run first Sunday of the month at 10am (except September) plus Fridays in July and August at 7pm